skrusche63/shopify-insight/src/main/scala/de/kp/insight/prepare/README.md

 his or her normal behavior.

 Loyalty analysis results are joined with the prior RFM segmentation results, and e.g. show whether high value customers deviate from their normal behavior, and tend to fade off.

+This approach has been chosen as not all customers are equally valuable to a company, and the retention of some can be unprofitable, i.e. it is better to let those customers fade off.

 ---